Healthy Homes Assessment Waterloo

 Home Assessments Waterloo for Rental Properties

-There are a myriad of things to check when conducting an house evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
-There are a few examples:
+There are many concerns to check during a home review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+A few examples are:

 • Does the home has enough ventilation, including extractor fans?

-The consequences of not having a Healthy home that is in compliance with The Residential Tenancies Act and consequently falling on the wrong side of the Tenancy services ruling can have a significant impact for property managers and landlords.
-For professional advice, call today and book your rental properties house evaluation.
+The consequences of not having the Healthy Home with regard to The Residential Tenancies Act and consequently falling on the wrong side of an tenancy solutions ruling could be significant for property owners and landlords.
+For specialist advice get in touch today to schedule your rental properties home evaluation.

 home assessments for rental properties